-During the implementation of this project Christian Aid DRC will ensure again that all staffs (Christian Aid staffs and partners staffs) are aware again the code of conduct and they have signed it.
+During the implementation of this project Christian Aid DRC will ensure again that all staff (Christian Aid staffs and partners staffs) are aware again of the code of conduct and have signed it.

-During the project launching workshop communities' members composed by men, women, youth, elders, and people living with disabilities are aware about the code of conduct and the expected behaviours from both Christian Aid and partners staffs.
+During the project launching workshop community members composed of men, women, youth, elders, and people living with disabilities are aware about the code of conduct and the expected behaviours from both Christian Aid and partner's staff.

-Poster related to the expected behaviours and code of conducted will be printed and display within the communities where we are working with our partners ECC, BOAD and EELCO.
+Posters related to the expected behaviours and code of conducted will be printed and displayed within the communities where Christian Aid are working with our partners ECC, BOAD and EELCO.

-Partner EELCO will be also support by Christian Aid DRC, to ensure that they have their own code of conduct and in default use the Christian Aid code of conduct.
+Partner EELCO will be supported by Christian Aid DRC, to ensure that they have their own code of conduct and in the meantime as a default use the Christian Aid code of conduct.

 Each implementing member of ACT Forum Uganda has a Code of Conduct policy where every staff member and volunteers read, understand and sign to abide by the policy.
-At the hiring process, reference check is a mandatory practice to ensure entry of the right person to our humanitarian taskforce.
-In addition, all members abide by the ACT Alliance Code of Conduct Policy that guides what should be done and not.
+At the hiring process, reference checks will be a mandatory practice to ensure entry of the right person to the humanitarian taskforce.
+In addition, all members abide by the ACT Alliance Code of Conduct Policy that guides what should be done and what should not be done.
 In case of violation of the code of conduct, proportional and appropriate measures will be taken as per the code of conduct policy and Labor Act of Uganda Government.
-The members inform their beneficiaries and community on the existing code of conduct policy.
-Every member also provides training on Code of Conduct to their respective staff members, community volunteers and community leadership structures.
+The members will inform their beneficiaries and communities on the existing code of conduct policy.
+Every member will provide training on Code of Conduct to their respective staff members, community volunteers and community leadership structures.

-TCRS has a code of conduct in place and all staff needs to sign the CoC and adherence to it is a compulsory.
-The refugee communities will be introduced to the existing complains mechanism channels including suggestion boxes which should be made available all over the camp buildings and mobile numbers will be provided for report complains.
+TCRS has a code of conduct in place and all staff are required to sign the CoC and adhere to (it is compulsory).
+The refugee communities will be introduced to the existing complains mechanism channels including suggestion boxes which will be made available all over the camp buildings and mobile numbers will be provided for report complains.

-TCRS must inform their beneficiaries and community on the existing code of conduct policy.
+TCRS will inform their beneficiaries and communities on the existing code of conduct policy.
 TCRS will also provide training on Code of Conduct to their respective staff members, community volunteers and community leadership structures.
-All temporary employees involved in the work including volunteers, interns, consultants, and all individuals working on behalf of the organization will sign and be inducted to the code of conduct of the respective.
+All temporary employees involved in the work including volunteers, interns, consultants, and all individuals working on behalf of the organization will sign and be inducted on the code of conduct.